-1) The Commission meets every other month instead of every month.
+The Commission meets every other month instead of every month.
 This results in a savings of approximately \$9,000.00 annually.
-The biggest drawback to this plan is that the complaints filed against judges are not reviewed by the Commission as often resulting in the Commission procedural aspects, involving investigation and/or hearings resulting therefrom, being delayed.
+The biggest drawback to this plan is that the complaints filed against judges are not reviewed by the Commission as often resulting in issues regarding the Commission procedural aspects, i.e. a backlog of review of new complaints received, investigations and/or hearings being delayed.
 These delays prevent the Commission from fulfilling the statewide goal for reducing waiting time for services.